metral/pulumihome/On-Call.md

 At all times, there is a *primary* on-call person and a *secondary* on-call person to act as a backup.

+TODO: talk about the impact this has on your work schedule.

 # PagerDuty

 We use PagerDuty for escalations.